 Note there is an addition fee of €2 for postage if you wish your tickets to be posted out to you.
 There is no charge if you elect to collect your tickets at the event.

-Refunds will be given only in the case of a cancelled concert.
+Refunds will be given only in the case of a cancelled event.

 Our festival’s pricing is very reasonable – especially when compared to other festivals of the same genre.